links to location where you can choose to

 $19.50 book only

-Vol. 4 - Cape Breton Musical Heritage Series232 tunes, biographical information
+Vol. 4 - Cape Breton Musical Heritage Series232 tunes + photos & biographical information

 In the 20th century, Winston Fitzgerald was undoubtedly Cape Breton's most influential fiddler.
-In addition to a brief biography of Winston this book constists of transcriptions/arrangements of Winstons performances - fiddle tunes in standard notation.
+This book constists of transcriptions/arrangements of Winstons performances - fiddle tunes in standard notation.

 Note: The current edition includes chords by Jerry Holland.